Devesh-Singh-23/Pragya/README.md

 2. Select your mode (Layman / QA / Summary)
 3. Ask questions in the chat!

+## 💬 Per-Paper Chat History

+Each paper maintains its own **isolated conversation** that is automatically saved and restored:

+- **Automatic saving** – Chats are persisted to disk after every response
+- **Seamless switching** – Switching papers in the sidebar instantly loads that paper's chat
+- **Persistent across sessions** – Close and reopen the app; your conversations are still there
+- **Clear chat** – Use the 🗑️ Clear Chat button in the sidebar to reset a paper's conversation
+- **Storage** – Chats are stored as JSON files in `data/chat_history/`

+## 🔍 Clickable Jargon Highlighting

+Technical terms detected in assistant responses are **highlighted as clickable pills**:

+- Clicking a highlighted term opens a **Google search** in a new tab
+- Terms are detected from a curated jargon dictionary + LLM-identified definitions
+- Each term is highlighted **only once** (first occurrence) to keep responses clean
+- Jargon highlights are **persisted** with the chat history and restored on reload

 ## 📁 Project Structure

 ```